awisniew207/vincent-sdk/README.md

 Returns:
 - `boolean`: True if signature is valid, token is not expired, time claims are valid, and the expected audience is included in the token's audience claim

-### `verifyJWTSignatureDetailed(jwt: string, expectedAudience: string)`

-Detailed verification function that returns comprehensive validation results.

-Parameters:
-- `jwt`: The JWT string to verify
-- `expectedAudience`: Domain that should be in the audience claim.
-The token must include this domain in its aud claim.

-Returns:
-- `isVerified`: Boolean indicating if the signature is valid
-- `isExpired`: Boolean indicating if the JWT has expired
-- `isValidTime`: Boolean indicating if the JWT is valid in time (checks iat and nbf claims)
-- `isValidAudience`: Boolean indicating if the expected audience is included in the token's audience claim
-- `decodedPayload`: The decoded payload from the JWT

 ### Utility functions